 - Step 2: Designing the algorithm

-Now let’s design the algorithm with the help of above pre-requisites:
+Now let’s design the algorithm with the help of the above pre-requisites:

 Algorithm to add 3 numbers and print their sum: